inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 will refer to as the "service" or "service entity" (as in ``LSM``).
 We will use the term "identity" to refer to any set of attributes that uniquely identify an instance.
 In the model this usually corresponds to an index.

-When building an inmanta model all potential instances of a service entity must refine to compatible (low level) config.
+When building an inmanta model, all potential instances of a service entity must refine to compatible (low level) config.
 In the model this config is represented by the resources.
 Therefore these guidelines will focus on creating valid and compatible resources.
 With well-designed resources, valid and compatible config will follow.